Time units used within FL Studio

 Fractional time is represented as a percentage of the way through the song.
 For

-means that the playhead is half-way through the song.
+example, 0.5 means that the playhead is half-way through the song.

 Fractional time is measured based on ticks, so tempo changes will cause the rate of change of fractional time to vary.